CPerscheid/Comprior/docs/source/outputstructure.rst

 ****************

   * **dataset/**: preprocessed input data (currently metadata added to one file)
-  * **crossvalidation/**: contains preprocessed dataset for crossvalidation (e.g. mapped to the right identifier or pathway features)
+  * **crossvalidation/**: contains preprocessed dataset for cross-validation (e.g. mapped to the right identifier or pathway features)
   * **externalKnowledge/**: one sub-folder per knowledge base that is queried with query results

 results/